 Written by Wey-Wen Jiang, Wei Chen and Yu-Chih Chen.
 Delphi questionnaires were used to explore competencies sorted into seven domains: concepts of hardware, software, and networks; principles of computer applications; skills of computer usage; program design; limitations of the computer; personal and social issues; and attitudes toward the computer.

-A foundational document containing informatics competencies that all registered nurses should possess upon graduating from an undergraduate nursing program in Canada
+A foundational document from the Canadian Association of Schools of Nursing containing informatics competencies that all registered nurses should possess upon graduating from an undergraduate nursing program in Canada

 Written by Nancy Staggers, Carole A. Gassert and Christine Curran.
 Outlines desirable competencies for four levels: Beginning Nurse, Experienced Nurse, Informatics Specialist, and Informatics Innovator.

 This journal was created to showcase Nursing Informatics initiatives in Canada and around the world.
 A peer-reviewed venue for Canadian and other researchers who work with Nursing Informatics to disseminate their research, essays, reviews, presentations, multimedia and other digital publishable materials on a global scale.

 The open source international scientific journal for nursing informatics - nursing research, information and communication on the internet.
 Peer reviewed and HIMSS controlled.

 This journal provides a peer reviewed international forum for the exchange of practice, innovation and research, representing the interdisciplinary nature of health informatics.

 The IJMI is the official journal of the European Federation for Medical Informatics (EFMI) and IMIA and provides an international medium for dissemination of original results and interpretative reviews concerning the field of medical informatics. .